Sharp rate for the dual quantization problem: Proof of the sharp rate theorem

-The following Lemma shows that also for $\bar d_{n,p}$ the convex hull of spanned by a sequence of ``semi-optimal'' quantizers asymptotically covers the interior of $\supp(\ProbX)$, a fact which is trivial for $d_{n,p}$ and compact support.
+The following lemma shows that also for $\bar d_{n,p}$ the convex hull spanned by a sequence of ``semi-optimal'' quantizers asymptotically covers the interior of $\supp(\ProbX)$.
+This fact is trivial for $d_{n,p}$ if $X$ has a compact support.

-\begin{lemma} Let $K = \conv\{a_1, \ldots, a_k\} \subset \opSuppP$ be a set with $\mathring K \neq \emptyset$ and let $\Gamman$ be a sequence of quantizers such that $\bar d_{n,p}(\Probb,\Gamman)\to 0$ as $n\to \infty$.
+\begin{lemma} Let $K = \conv\{a_1, \ldots, a_k\} \subset \opSuppP$ be a set with $\mathring K \neq \emptyset$ and let $\Gamman$ be a sequence of quantizers such that $\bar d_{n,p}(\Probb,\Gamman)\to 0$ as $n\to +\infty$.
 Then there exists $n_0\in\N$ such that for all $n\geq n_0$